-Health related incapacitation may also require that decisions related to finances need to be addressed as well.
-The power of attorney is commonly used for financial situations as it provides someone with the authority to act on behalf of another.
-Again, the individual given this authority is commonly referred to as the attorney-in-fact.
-Springing durable power of attorney allows the individual to remain in control of their finances until a triggering event causes the “springing” of the document into action and thus giving the attorney-in-fact the authority to make financial decisions on the others behalf.
+Health-related incapacitation may also require addressing financial decisions.
+A power of attorney is used for many financial situations.
+The power of attorney document provides someone with authority to act on behalf of another.
+The individual given this authority is referred to as the attorney-in-fact.
+A springing durable power of attorney allows the individual to remain in control of their finances until a triggering event causes the "springing" of the document into action, thus giving the attorney-in-fact the authority to make financial decisions on behalf of the other.

-While graduation may be over, there still is time to give these gifts.
-Contact your attorney to make this important appointment.
-Hopefully you will never need to use the paperwork, but being prepared for a worst case scenario will help avoid many issues and problems.
+Contact your attorney to make this critical appointment.
+Hopefully, you never need to use the paperwork, but being prepared for a worst-case scenario avoids many issues and problems.

-The information provided in this article is not provided, nor is it intended to be legal advice.
+The information provided in this article is not provided as, nor is it intended to be legal advice.
 Consult an attorney with specific questions regarding the drafting and utilization of these documents.